Indezine Logo

 OS: Mac OS X

 If you have many shapes and other slide objects placed one above the other on your PowerPoint slide, you'll find that some shapes or slide objects may be hidden or overlapped.
-In this scenario, you can use the options within the Arrange gallery to bring shapes or slide objects right on top of all others, or even send them behind everything else on your slide.
+In this scenario, you can use options within the Arrange gallery to bring shapes or slide objects right on top of all others, or even send them behind everything else on your slide.

 Order options let you send shapes and other slide objects back or forward